 A lot of this was supposed to prevent disease and weakness.

 This was the beginning of the end.

-I’m nauseatingly familiar with that attitude.
-It was incredibly prevalent with older people from that time period.
+I’m painfully familiar with that attitude.
+It was incredibly prevalent with older people influenced by that time period.

 She chuckled knowingly, then said, “Oh, don’t do that—you’ll spoil him.”

 “But he’s only five months old!”
 I protested.

 Until then, I hadn’t fully realized how deeply ingrained this fear of “spoiling” was.

 I knew it was a major issue for that generation, but this was extreme.